puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 NTP status.

-Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.
+Valid options: 'yes', 'no', true, false, 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.
 If omitted, this parameter's value defaults to the resource's title. **TODO**: Is this default correct?
 Or is it ENABLED OR DISABLED?

 ###Type: netscaler_responderaction